deqode/GoArcc/docs/Introduction/Directory Definition.md

 Let's understand the above code.
-Here We have a method GetInvokersOptions().
-This function is responsible to start multiple servers. we have gRPC , rest, graphql server.
-Apart from that we also have a health check server. cleanup code will be executed when we stop our application.
+Here, we have a method GetInvokersOptions().
+This function is responsible for starting multiple servers.
+We have gRPC, REST, and Graphql servers.
+Apart from that, we also have a health check server.
-Generally, In cleanup code, we gracefully shutdown everything and clears the cache if any present.
+Cleanup code will be executed when we stop our application.
+Generally, in cleanup code, we gracefully shut down everything and clear the cache, if any.

 :::danger Alarm